 Watch out apple cider donuts!
 These Mashed Sweet Potato Donuts will give you a run for your money!

 We brought my father-in-law a dozen of these Mashed Sweet Potato Donuts.
 As he's aged (he's 94 and under hospice care), his taste buds for sugary sweet treats have increased tremendously.

 Even though he's mostly on a pureed diet (don't worry, I brought him plenty of pureed foods, too) I knew he'd be able to enjoy and appreciate these soft, sweet, cake-like treats.

-Did you know that as we age our taste buds more acutely recognize sweet foods as opposed to any other type of foods?
+Did you know that as we age our taste buds more acutely recognize sweet foods as opposed to any other type of food?
 We learned this fact from his day nurse, and I find it fascinating.
 Who knew?
-You can read more about how our sense of taste changes from this article from Bon Appetite.
+You can read more about how our sense of taste changes in this article from Bon Appetite.

 - Sweet Streusel Strawberry Crescent Muffins